Committees at Work

 The standards describe the professional knowledge, skills and values inherent within Ontario's teaching profession.

-The Standards of Practice and Education (SP&E) Committee advises College Council on the development, implementation and review of the ethical and practice standards and the professional learning framework that helps to maintain the standards.
+The Standards of Practice and Education (SP&E) Committee advises College Council on the development, implementation and review of the ethical and practice standards and the professional learning framework that help to support teacher professionalism.
+The committee also reviews all Additional Qualification (AQ) policy guidelines.

 - enforcement of the standards within teacher education and professional practice